healeycodes/py-looper/README.md

 ## py-looper

-Create MP4 clips from an image and a loopable audio file via command line.
-This documentation aims to be reasonably beginner friendly - raise an issue if you find it to be otherwise!
+Create MP4 clips from an image and a loopable audio file via command line :heart:.

 <br>